clairesunstudio/clairesun-netlify-app-new/src/pages/project/highschool-success.md

 We ended up combining the subject data into two categories — all subjects vs. core subjects to eliminate the compounding factors that could lead to biased conclusions.

 ##### 11th grade data visualization explorations
+ hn
+![](/img/dese-iterations-11th-grade.png)

 Narrative makes complicated data simple.
-As we iterate based on user testing and feedback, we moved towards a more curated approach for illustrating the cohort datasets, embedding interactive data visualization with contextual text explanations to let viewers explore the data at their own pace.
+As we iterate based on user testing and feedback, we moved towards a more curated approach for illustrating the cohort datasets.
+Embedding interactive data visualization with contextual text explanationslet allowed viewers to be more engaged in the narrative.

-![](/img/dese-iterations-11th-grade.png)

 ![](/img/dese-11th-grade-final.gif)